AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 - **displayName**: the Quest name which players will actually see
 - **description**: the Quest description
-- **maxAccepts**: the maximum amount of times a player can complete the Quest
+- **limits**: the maximum amount of times a player can accept, complete or fail the Quest
 - *and much more...*

 Additionally, we can attach the following to a Quest: